Skip to content

 Claude Artifacts and Gemini Gems are the closest comparable surfaces, and each has its own quirks around mobile behavior, code language support, and the granularity of inline edits, so the right pick depends on which assistant you’re already paying for and what you write most.

-The split also matches what tester accounts at Tom’s Guide describe: Canvas wins for documents and code that need iteration, while regular chat wins for the conversational use cases ChatGPT was originally built around.
+The split also matches what Tom’s Guide reports: Canvas wins for documents and code that need iteration, while regular chat wins for the conversational use cases ChatGPT was originally built around.

 #Bottom Line